 - When you have enough to loosely fill your slow cooker, defrost them and tip them into the bowl with a halved onion and a few peppercorns.
 Cover with cold water.

 - Turn the slow cooker to LOW and leave to simmer overnight.
-No precise timing required.
+No precise timing is required.

 - In the morning drain the stock in a colander and allow it to cool before storing it in your containers of choice.
 I use old margarine containers or (if my freezer is very full, I freeze in plastic bags so that they take up less space - see photo below as an example) and I then freeze the stock until I'm ready to use it.

-Making chicken stock is good for the soul and when it's as easy as this it's even better.
+Making Slow Cooker Chicken Stock is good for the soul and when it's as easy as this it's even better.
 Use your stock to make soup, risotto or just load up on the smug factor and save it in the freezer until you are in the mood to create something delicious.Print